friimaind/PurgeCloudFlareV4/docs/readme.txt

 Once you have done this, MODX will clear your CloudFlare Cache every time the system-wide cache is cleared, and will clear individual pages when they are saved from the MODX manager

 UPDATE: Saving a page will also clear the parents of the saved page (not doing this was confusing many of our clients, so I'd assume you were having similar issues with your own)

-Installation Instructions

-Install via Package Manager, or grab the static files from our GitHub Repo feel free to report bugs